JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_1_1.md

 17\. [^476] Between them he sacrifices the other (oblations).

-18\. [^477] (He makes four oblations with the following Mantras): 'Thou whom we have set to work, _G_âtavedas! carry forward (our offerings).
+18\. [^477] (He makes four oblations with the following Mantras): 'Thou whom we have set to work, <i>G</i>âtavedas! carry forward (our offerings).
 Agni!
 Perceive this work (i.e. the sacrifice), as it is performed (by us).
 Thou art a healer, a creator of medicine.
 Through thee may we obtain cows, horses, and men.
 Svâhâ!

 ‘Thou who liest down athwart, thinking, “It is I who keep (all things) asunder:” to thee who art propitious (to me), I sacrifice this stream of ghee in the fire.
 Svâhâ!